 Environment-Specific Profile Resources

 The :Foundation Client operates more effectively when certain resources are independently managed for either the target host computer or the unique combination of host computer and Windows User Profile.
-Resources independently managed in this fashion, visible to or impacting use of SSProtect Accounts/ Profiles and/ or Privileged Account holders, are described below.
+Resources independently managed in this fashion, visible to or impacting the use of SSProtect, are described below.

 Default/ Overflow Folder - unique to each Host

-The Default/ Overflow Folder, described in the article, Managing Host Data, is managed for each unique host computer, i.e. specific to a unique HostUUID.
-As a result, the same SSProtect Profile, used from different Windows User Profiles on a single host computer, must use the same Default/ Overflow Folder.
+The Default/ Overflow Folder, described in the article, Managing Host Data, is specific to each host computer, i.e. specific to a unique HostUUID.
+As a result, the same SSProtect Account, used from different Windows User Profiles on a single host computer, will have the same Default/ Overflow Folder.

 For this reason, it's important to choose a Default/ Overflow Folder accessible to all intended host-local Windows Users.
-If for some example Windows User A can access the configured Default/ Overflow Folder for your SSProtect Account/ Profile, then you subsequently utilize the same Profile with Windows User B (on the same host computer) and User B cannot access the configured Default/ Overflow Folder, you will be prompted to choose another location.
-This will affect subsequent use of your Profile, on the same host computer, when returning to work within the context of Windows User A.
+If for some example Windows User A can access the configured Default/ Overflow Folder for your SSProtect Account, then you subsequently utilize the same Account with Windows User B (on the same host computer) and User B cannot access the configured Default/ Overflow Folder, you will be prompted to choose another location.
+This will affect subsequent use of your Account, on the same host computer, when returning to work within the context of Windows User A.

-For this and other reasons, we do not recommend the use of a single SSProtect Account/ Profile from multiple Windows User contexts on the same host computer (unless carefully planned/ managed).
-Though supported, operation may diverge from expectations because the same Profile, on multiple host computers, offers unique Default/ Overflow Folder definitions.
+For this and other reasons, we do not recommend the use of a single SSProtect Account from multiple Windows User contexts on the same host computer (unless carefully planned/ managed).
+Though supported, operation may diverge from expectations because the same Account, on different host computers, supports unique Default/ Overflow Folder definitions for each.

 Adaptive Filter Configuration - unique for each combination of Host/ User

-Stated differently, the Adaptive Filter state of an SSProtect Account/ Profile is independently maintained for every unique combination of the HostUUID and UserUUID.
+Stated differently, the Adaptive Filter state of an SSProtect Account is independently maintained for every unique combination of the HostUUID and UserUUID.

 Different from the use of Default/ Overflow Folders, the Adaptive Filter configuration will independently track the location and use of data items by User A and User B on the same host computer (and also on different host computers).